Compute-and-Forward: Harnessing Interference through Structured Codes

 The celebrated paper of Ahlswede \etal on network coding showed that for wired networks, relays must send out functions of received data, rather than just routing it \cite{acly00}.
-Subsequent work showed that linear codes \cite{lyc03, km03} and linear codes with random coefficients \cite{hkmesk06} are sufficient for multicasting.
-There has recently been a great deal of interest in exploiting the physical layer of the wireless medium for network coding \cite{zll06, kgk07}.
-In \cite{ng06, ng07allerton}, we used structured codes for network coding over finite-field and Gaussian multiple-access networks.
-In a similar vein, Narayanan, Wilson, and Sprintson developed a nested lattice strategy for the two-way relay channel \cite{nws07}.
-Nam, Chung, and Lee studied the two-way relay channel and Gaussian multiple-access networks with asymmetric power constraints in \cite{ncl08, ncl09}.
-G\"und\"uz \etal used structured codes for multicasting over a compound multiple-access channel with the help of a relay \cite{gsgps09}.
+Subsequent work has shown that linear codes \cite{lyc03, km03} and linear codes with random coefficients \cite{hkmesk06} are sufficient for multicasting.
+There has recently been a great deal of interest in exploiting the physical layer of the wireless medium for network coding.
+To the best of our knowledge, the idea of using wireless interference for network coding was independently and concurrently proposed by several groups.
+Zhang, Liew, and Lam developed modulation strategies for bi-directional communication and coined the phrase "physical layer network coding" \cite{zll06}.
+Popovski and Yomo suggested the use of amplify-and-forward for the two-way relay channel \cite{py06VTC}.
+For this network, Rankov and Wittneben suggested both amplify-and-forward and compress-and-forward \cite{rw06}.
+We suggested the use of structured codes for the closely related wireless butterfly network \cite{ng06}.
+Subsequently, we developed lattice strategies for Gaussian multiple-access networks (without fading) \cite{ng07allerton} and Narayanan, Wilson, and Sprintson developed a nested lattice strategy for the two-way relay channel \cite{nws07,wnps10}.
+Nam, Chung, and Lee generalized this strategy to include asymmetric power constraints \cite{ncl08}, found the capacity to within half a bit \cite{ncl10}, and extended their scheme to Gaussian multiple-access networks \cite{ncl09}.
+Owing to space constraints, we point to surveys by Liew, Zhang, and Lu \cite{lzl11} and ourselves \cite{ng11PIEEE} for a broader view of the rest of the physical layer network coding literature.